-For those of us who rely on our air conditioners to get us through the hot summer months, there’s nothing worse than discovering your AC is broken, usually on the hottest day of the year.
+For those of us who rely on our air conditioners to get us through the hot summer months, there’s nothing worse than discovering your AC isn’t working, usually on the hottest day of the year.
 While you may not know exactly why it’s not working, there’s a good chance it’s has something to do with one or two of the below reasons.
-Read through the possible causes so that you have a better idea of what to say when you hire an HVAC service professional to get the cool air flowing again.
+Read through the possible causes so that you have a better idea of what’s going on when your HVAC specialist comes to get the cool air flowing again.

 Before calling in a pro, check the condition of your air filter.
 Air filters collect general house dust and pet hair and can become quite dirty quickly.
 If your air filter is clogged with dirt, this will reduce the airflow through the unit causing a decrease in efficiency and making it hard to keep your home cool.
 If you haven’t cleaned or replaced your air filter in some time, do it now.
 It’s recommended that filters on central AC units have their air filter changed roughly once a month.
 If your home is full of fluffy pets, consider changing it more frequently.